csev/dj4e/assn/dj4e_autos.md

 * Create a superuser so you can test the admin interface and log in to the application.

+* Create the necessary views in `autos\templates\autos` to support your views.
+Note that the sample code uses a sub folder under `templates` to make sure that templates are not inadvertently shared across multiple applications within a Django project.
+(<a href="https://github.com/csev/dj4e-samples/blob/master/dj4ecrud/autos/templates" target="_blank">Example</a>)

 Make sure to check the autograder for additional requirements.